About

 Professionally, Michelle served as the Director of International Relations at the Canadian Department of Justice and retired in September 2019.
 Over the course of her 30-year career as a public servant, Michelle represented Canada at international meetings of the Commonwealth, the Organization of American States and the G7, and has traveled extensively in providing policy support to the Minister of Justice of Canada.

-Martine Roy - Chair of the Board of Directors
+Martine Roy - Co-Chair of the Board of Directors

 Martine now serves as the Regional Director, Business Development LGBTQ2 + Quebec & Eastern Canada for TD Bank.
 Once again, Martine has taken up this new role with passion.
 A deeply committed activist for the rights of LGBT people, she also has a heart for her work and for business.